Financial Mortgage Advisers | Expert Mortgage Brokers

 Advisers proficient in addressing and providing tailored protection coverage to meet their customers’ requirements will cultivate more enduring and financially rewarding relationships with their clients.

-They bear a moral responsibility to guarantee that customers are safeguarded during the worst-case scenario, especially when taking on the most substantial debt of their lives.
+They bear a moral responsibility to guarantee that customers are safeguarded during the worst-case scenario, especially when taking on the most substantial debt.

 Interestingly, in 2021, findings from the Association of Mortgage Intermediaries (AMI) indicate that numerous consumers need a more comprehensive grasp of the various protection products they might require.
 Forward today, 2 in 5 (40%) advisers say their firm has seen an increase in protection conversations with customers as a result of the FCA’s Consumer Duty, reveals the Association of Mortgage Intermediaries (AMI), ahead of its fourth annual AMI Protection Viewpoint Report on protection within the mortgage industry.